msaelices/py2mojo/README.md

-  -h, --help            show this help message and exit --inplace             Rewrite the file inplace --extension {mojo,🔥}  File extension of the generated files --level {0,1}         Level of how aggressive is the conversion, 0 means conservative, 1 means aggressive (so prone to errors)
+  -h, --help            show this help message and exit --inplace             Rewrite the file inplace --extension {mojo,🔥}  File extension of the generated files --mode {conservative,aggressive}  Level of how aggressive is the conversion, 0 means conservative, 1 means aggressive (so prone to errors)
 ```

 Examples: